Welcome to today's edition of the Rush 24-7 podcast.

 There's precedent for this.

-Any author of it, no less than Slick Willie.
+And the author of it, no less than Slick Willie.

-Now, in her testimony, Gorellick made clear that the president believed he had the power to order these warrantless searches for the purpose of gathering intelligence, even if there was no reason to believe that the search might uncover evidence of a crime.
+Now, in her testimony, Gorelik made clear that the president believed he had the power to order these warrantless searches for the purpose of gathering intelligence, even if there was no reason to believe that the search might uncover evidence of a crime.

-Even without probable cause they could do this.
+Even without probable cause, they could do this.

-Information gathering for policy making and prevention rather than prosecution are its primary focus.
+Information gathering for policymaking and prevention rather than prosecution are its primary focus.

 What have we swerved into here?

-Oh we can't spy on Johnny Chung.
+So we can't spy on Johnny Chung.

-We can't spy on uh whoever else it was that ended up funneling all those what were they, travelers' checks.
+We can't spy on whoever else it was that ended up funneling all those, what were they, travelers checks and other things to the Clinton campaign.

-But you see, bottom bottom line here is there was no real national security threat then that the Clinton people were looking at.
+But you see, bottom line here is there was no real national security threat then that the Clinton people were looking at.

 This is a smokescreen.